loyjoy-gmbh/org/documentation/process_building_blocks/PROCESS_BUILDING_BLOCKS.md

 ## Scondoo cashback
 Add a cash back feature with our partner Scondoo.

+## Search
+Customers can search through LoyJoy experiences and jump right into them.

 ## Share image
 Let your customers share an image from the chat to their friends.
 This displays a share button that invokes the native sharing mechanism of the device.
 This works on mobile devices, for desktop devices there is a fallback option.